Popular keywords

 What Happens When You Don’t Get Enough Sleep?

-Lack of proper sleep can increase the risk of many health issues, some of which might even be fatal.
+Lack of proper sleep can increase the risk of health issues, some of which might even be fatal.
 People who do not get enough sleep tend to suffer from problems like a weak immune system, increased risk of type II diabetes, obesity and cardiovascular problems, and even mental health issues.

 Conclusion